AlexandriaDAO/core/src/perpetua/perpetua.md

 UI:
+- This should reflect in the UI in a toast when shelf creation fails: Failed to create shelf: Not enough balance.
+Shelves cost 50 LBRY to create.

+- Time to get rid of the password and logging blockers.
 - Solid filling for the LBRY/ALEX Badge
 - Remove the percent icon before the percent number in the badge.
 Put a rarity info hover/click on it.
 Also pick one text color and a better background color.
 Probably less orange and more gold with black text.
 Or different colors for different rarity tiers.
 - Make the lbry/alex badges display in $amounts.